-The self-help surveys will help you identify what may be affecting your academic progression.
-Common reasons include study load, not enjoying your studies, home life, health, work and finances.
+The reflective questionnaire will help you identify what may be affecting your academic progression.
+Common reasons include study load, time management or procrastination, not enjoying your studies, home life, health, work and finances.

-The University has a number of support services (pdf, 71KB) available to you to assist with challenges you face while you are studying.
+The University has a number of support services (pdf, 194KB) available to you to assist with challenges you may face.

-To arrange an appointment with an academic adviser, you'll need to send an email from your University email account, to email@example.com and include:
+To arrange an appointment with an academic advisor, you'll need to send an email from your University email account, to email@example.com and include:

 You'll need to bring your completed Stage 1 self-reflective survey with you on the day of your consultation.
 If you fail to do this within the timeframe it will be noted on your progression profile.